yongmingli11/yongmingli11.github.io/index.md

 ## About

-I am a math PhD student in Texas A&M University.
+I am a math PhD student at Texas A&M University.
 My research interest is in PDEs and probability.
 My advisor is [Jonas Lührmann](https://www.math.tamu.edu/~luhrmann/).

 Office: Blocker 620F